 Welcome to Day 1 of my series, Life Learning Through Christmas, as part of iHN’s 5 Days of Christmas hop.
-Today is all about Christmas literature.
+Today is all about the best Christmas literature to include in your homeschool this holiday season.

 A Christmas Carol by Charles Dickens